brunogaldos/Parasignal/README.md

 ## Overview
 ParaAgent is a Telegram bot that enables users to:

 - Create a pre-generated Para wallet using the `/setuptrade <email>` command.
+(The pregenerated wallet is an EVM wallet on Polygon Amoy)
 - Send POL tokens to a specified wallet using the `/sendPol <wallet_address> <pol_amount>` command.

 ### Project Structure